mesosphere/dcos-commons/docs/developer-guide.md

 ### Health Checks

-Every task may have a single health check defined for it by adding a `health-check` parameter to  the ServiceSpec:
+Every task may have a single health check defined for it by adding a `health-check` parameter to  the `ServiceSpec`:

     name: "hello-world"
     pods: